Aashw1n/small-language-model/README.md

 # small-language-model
 And end-to-end implementation of Attention is all you need + a GPT2 style tokenizer.
-Traning runs and experimentation/ablations included.
+Training runs and experimentation/ablations included.